uUsernameE/3D-Printing-Calculator-App/README.md

 - preparation
 - depreciation.

-## This app was started as a side project that I continue to work on in my spare time.
+## This app was started as a an assignment for my advanced programming class and has become a side project that I continue to work on in my spare time.
 A draft of the concept can be found in the Excel spreadsheet included in the repository.